lubuntu-team/manual/source/2/2.1/2.1.1/firefox.rst

 To bookmark a page press :kbd:`Control +D` or Press the button with three horizontal lines and select :menuselection:`Bookmarks --> Bookmark Current tab` or  right click on the tab and select :menuselection:`Bookmark Tab`.
 To access the bookmark again press that looks like three vertical lines and a slanted one and bookmarks and then select the bookmark you want.
 If you want a toolbar with your bookmarks on it right click on the address bar and select :menuselection:`Bookmarks Toolbar`.

 To copy text in Firefox select it with the mouse and press :kbd:`Control +C` or right click on it and select :menuselection:`Copy`.
 To paste text into Firefox press :kbd:`Control+ V` or right click  and select :menuselection:`Paste`.
 To cut text in Firefox select the text and press :kbd:`Control+X` or right click and select :menuselection:`Cut`.
+To select all of the text on a page press :kbd:`Control+ A` or right click and select :menuselection:`Select All`.

 To view info on your webpage press :kbd:`Control+ I`.